uf-reef-avl/multilauncher/README.md

 -Check that port 11311 is allowed through the firewall on the ROSMASTER machine (if not type: sudo ufw allow 11311).

--If you intend to work with more than 10 computers go to the directory at "/etc/ssh/sshd_config" and
-	find/add the "MaxSessions" variable and set it equal to or greater than the number of computers to be used or use the "Update MaxSessions" button from the Main Window.
-	A warning will popup if you add more than the "MaxSessions" number of computers to the list of robots.

 <a name="Running the Application"/>